What is Redemption ?

 Verse 11; “For, the life of the flesh, is IN the blood; And I have given it to you upon the alter, to make atonement for your souls; For, it is the blood, that maketh atonement, by reason of the life.”

 So then, the blood of Christ, is really the representation of the very life of Christ.
-Jesus Christ, gave HIS life, so that we, didn’t have to give OUR life.
+Jesus Christ, gave HIS life, so that we didn’t have to forfeit our spiritual life, eternally.
 In God’s redemption of man’s soul, an exchange is being made.
 One “life” is being exchanged for another “life”.
-The life, of Jesus Christ’s body, has been exchanged, for the life of your spirit, and of my spirit.
+The shedding of Christ’s blood, and thus the “life” that was given, has been exchanged, for the life of your spirit, and of my spirit.
 Life for life, and blood, for sin.

 What Would a “Man” Give, as a Ransom ?